rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-dotnet.md

 </pre>

 A simple way to correlate messages with sequence number consists in using a dictionary.
-Let's assume we want to publish strings (easy to turn into an array of bytes for publishing), here is a code sample that uses a dictionary to correlate the publishing sequence number with the string body of the message:
+Let's assume we want to publish strings because they are easy to turn into an array of bytes for publishing.
+Here is a code sample that uses a dictionary to correlate the publishing sequence number with the string body of the message: